Skip to content

 Every project has exactly three environments: development, staging, and production.
 They are created automatically when the project is created - there is nothing to provision.

 Environments are isolated from one another.
-Pushing a config to development has no effect on staging or production.
+Pushing public state to development has no effect on staging or production.
 This lets you iterate safely:

 1. Push and test in development.